-We have acted as Israeli counsel to SaverOne 2014 Ltd., an Israeli company (the "Company"), in connection with the offering of up to 187,500,000 ordinary shares of the Company, NIS 0.01 value (each, an "Ordinary Share") represented by up to 37,500,000 American Depository Shares (the "ADSs"), each ADS representing five (5) Ordinary Shares, (the "Securities") from time to time by the selling shareholder listed in the Registration Statement (as hereinafter defined).
-The Securities are being issued pursuant to a registration statement on Form F-1 (the "Registration Statement") filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Securities Act") and the related prospectus which forms a part of and is included in the Registration Statement.
+We have acted as Israeli counsel to SaverOne 2014 Ltd., an Israeli company (the "Company"), in connection with the proposed resale, from time to time, of up to 108,000,000,000 ordinary shares of the Company, NIS 0.01 value (each, an "Ordinary Share") represented by up to 10,000,000 American Depository Shares (the "ADSs"), each ADS representing 10,800 Ordinary Shares, (the "Securities") to be offered by the selling shareholder (the "Selling Shareholder") named in a registration statement on Form F-1 (the "Registration Statement") filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Securities Act").

-As counsel to the Company in Israel, we have examined copies of the Articles of Association, as amended, of the Company and such corporate records, instruments, and other documents relating to the Company and such matters of law as we have considered necessary or appropriate for the purpose of rendering this opinion.
+As counsel to the Company in Israel, we have examined copies of (a) the Company's Articles of Association, as currently in effect; (b) standby equity purchase agreement, dated as of October 30, 2025, entered into by and between the Company and the Selling Shareholder (the "SEPA"), and (c) such corporate records, instruments, and other documents relating to the Company and such matters of law as we have considered necessary or appropriate for the purpose of rendering this opinion.